GD-1 and the Milky Way Starless Subhalos: Simulation Setup

 \section{Simulation Setup}

-The time varying potential of the hierarchical assembly of the Milky Way, $\Phi(r,t)$, is schematically the sum of an asymmetric, growing, galactic halo-bulge-disk potential, $\phi_{hbd}(r,t)$, a time-dependent set of orbiting subhalos, $\phi_{sh}(r,t)$, and occasional major mergers which distort the galactic scale potential, $\phi_{mm}(r,t)$.
-The approximation is that $\Phi(r,t) \simeq \phi_{hbd}(r,t) + \phi_{sh}(r,t)$, where the major mergers is included in the mass increase of $\phi_{hbd}(r,t)$ and the subhalos are integrated as test particles in the primary potential.
+The time varying potential resuting from the hierarchical assembly of the Milky Way, $\Phi(r,t)$, is schematically the sum of an asymmetric, growing, galactic halo-bulge-disk potential, $\phi_{hbd}(r,t)$, a time-dependent set of orbiting subhalos, $\phi_{sh}(r,t)$, and occasional major mergers which distort the galactic scale potential, $\phi_{mm}(r,t)$.
+The approximation is that $\Phi(r,t) \simeq \phi_{hbd}(r,t) + \phi_{sh}(r,t)$, where the major mergers are included in the mass increase of $\phi_{hbd}(r,t)$ and the subhalos are integrated as independent particles in the primary potential.
 Not included are the galactic scale asymmetries of major mergers, which cause galactic scale, $\sim$10 kpc, stream disruption, but little, small scale, $\sim$1 kpc heating.
-The model is then a lower limit to stream heating, expected to be reasonably accurate for the $\lesssim$10 kpc scales of interest.
+The model is then a lower limit to stream heating, expected to be accurate for the $\lesssim$10 kpc scales of interest. { Figure~\ref{fig_siglen} displays the measured velocity dispersion of the central part of four streams from the full cosmological n-body simulation \citep{Carlberg24} selected to have a velocity dispersion of 3 \kms\ or less at the final time.
+These streams, which sample a range of radii (left panel), remain coherent, although somewhat shorter (middle panel), over the 5 and 8 Gyr time interval when the primary halo merges with two $2\times 10^{11} M_\odot$, Figure~\ref{fig_Halo1}.
+That is, potential fluctuations on the 10 kpc scale or less do not disrupt these streams.}